Peace Parks Foundation: Overview: Thinking beyond boundaries

-One of the greatest barriers to the protection of cross-border ecosystems, is the lack of sufficient resources with which to successfully implement the plans and visions of those who commit themselves to the pursuit.
+One of the greatest barriers to the protection of cross-border ecosystems is the lack of sufficient resources with which to successfully implement the plans and visions of those who commit themselves to the pursuit.
 This includes a lack of expertise in the field of conservation and nature-based economies, as well as a lack of funds to execute actions and address shortcomings.

 The Foundation at work

-Peace Parks assist the TFCA partner countries in identifying key projects, designing project plans and in securing the necessary funds required to implement the project.
-By so doing, Peace Parks engages with governments to secure protected land, and channel investment into development of transboundary conservation areas.
-Most of these areas suffer from devastated ecosystems and depleted wildlife, because the ravages of war and excessive commercial exploitation of these natural resources.
+Peace Parks Foundation assists TFCA partner countries in identifying key projects, designing project plans and in securing the necessary funds required to implement projects.
+By so doing, Peace Parks engages with governments to secure protected land and channel investment into the development of transboundary conservation areas.
+Most of these areas suffer from devastated ecosystems and depleted wildlife, because of the ravages of war and excessive commercial exploitation of these natural resources.
 The organisation plans and implements innovative strategies that revitalise habitat integrity, restore ecological functionality, and protect biodiversity.
-This includes translocating thousands of animals each year to rewild previously decimated wilderness areas, as well as investing significant resources into the reduction of wildlife crime.
+This includes translocating animals to rewild previously decimated wilderness areas, as well as investing significant resources into the reduction of wildlife crime.

 The Foundation develops nature-based tourism and enterprise opportunities to ensure the long-term sustainability of protected areas.
 At the same time, it focuses on communities living in and around these wild spaces, capacitating them in the sustainable use of natural resources and unlocking opportunities for them to derive equitable benefits from conservation.

 Peace Parks’ support also includes capacity building through the appointment of key role players such as technical advisors, park and project managers, and even rangers.
 Peace Parks will often act as project implementation agent for the TFCA partner countries to take the role in matters such as contractual project execution and operations.